-If you are a new arrival in South Australia, there are services to help you have your overseas qualifications, trade skills and experience formally recognised for work in Australia.
-Employment support is available to help you understand the Australian workplace culture, and the South Australian job market.
+If you're a new arrival in South Australia, there are services to help you have your overseas qualifications, trade skills and experience formally recognised for work in Australia.
+Employment support is available to help you understand the Australian workplace culture and the South Australian job market.
 Learn more about employment services for new arrivals on the Immigration SA website.

-Learn about specific licensing, registration or industry requirements for working in South Australia by searching occupations at choose your career on the WorkReady website.
+Learn about specific licensing, registration or industry requirements for working in South Australia by searching occupations on the Skilled Careers website.

 Services to help newly-arrived skilled migrants find work in their trade or profession include: